 A concept of batch processing in PageSeeder.
 Publish can mean exporting PageSeeder XML into non-PageSeeder formats such as PDF, DOCX or arbitrary XML formats.
 It can also mean importing Microsoft Word or Excel into PageSeeder XML.

-A key component of the PageSeeder solution, the Publish Engine handles all import, export, publish and some process operations by executing customizable ANT scripts.
+A key component of the PageSeeder solution, the Publish Engine handles all import, export, publish and some process operations by executing customizable Ant scripts.
 It is included as part of each PageSeeder server, but one PageSeeder server can use the Publish Engine on a different PageSeeder server so CPU-intensive tasks, such as document composition or transformation, can be distributed.

 The conceptual foundation of the search service is the idea of “question field” and “question”.
 Examples of question fields are “document title” and “author”.
 A questions would be one or more word that appear in either or both question fields.
 After processing the question, the search service will return a list of results in the specified format (documents, comments, URLs) where the content of a question field fully or partially matched the content of the question.